FrederikTobner/JANUS/Documentation/Code-Organization/Include-Hierarchy.md

 Headers must be:
 - **Self-contained** - Include all dependencies.
 Don't make users guess what to include.
 - **Minimal** - Only expose what's necessary.
-Internal shit stays internal.
+Internal implementation details remain private.
 - **Well-organized** - Clear public vs private separation.
 No dumping everything in one header.
 - **Portable** - Work across architectures when possible.
-Architecture-specific stuff goes in arch/.
+Architecture-specific code goes in arch/.

 ## Include Directory Structure